-After a six-year struggle, the community of Felton, Calif., successfully wrested control of their water from the clutches of a giant corporation in 2008.
+In 2008, after a six-year struggle, the community of Felton, Calif., successfully wrested control of their water from the clutches of a giant corporation.

 At the request of Felton residents, the San Lorenzo Valley Water District purchased the Felton water system from California American Water, called Cal-Am, which is a subsidiary of American Water.